sebbanwalker/sebbanwalker/README.md

 # What tech am I finding fascinating at the moment?

-Right now I'm taking a look at integrating Deno 2.0 into my workflow, and I'm taking a deep dive into JUCE Framework.
+Right now I'm taking a look at integrating Deno 2.0 into my workflow, trying to build simple neural networks for ML in Python, and I'm taking a deep dive into JUCE Framework.

 # Certification